anisul-Islam/c-sharp-documentation/README.md

   This is a concise way to express an `if-else` statement.

+### Final Assignment for Operators

+- Unit Converter Using Operators in C#**

+**Objective:** This assignment will help you practice using operators and data type conversion in a real-life scenario.
+You will create a simple unit converter that allows users to convert between different units of measurement (e.g., kilometers to miles, Celsius to Fahrenheit) using arithmetic operators.

+#### **Instructions:**

+1. **Create a C# Console Application.**

+2. **Implement Unit Conversion Calculations:**
+   - Convert between kilometers and miles.
+   - Convert between Celsius and Fahrenheit.
+   - Convert between kilograms and pounds.

+3. **Use Arithmetic Operators for Conversions:**
+   - Use multiplication, division, and addition operators to perform the conversions.

+4. **Prompt the User for Input:**
+   - Ask the user to enter the value.

+5. **Display the Conversion Result:**
+   - Show the user the converted value.

 ## Basic 3.
 Control Statement

 ### 3.1 Conditional control statement